opennode/waldur-core/docs/guide/openstack-migration.rst

 Data migration
 ++++++++++++++

 0. Create database backup.
+Disable event logger.
+Make sure that NC does not create new events.

 1. Create shared service settings for new OpenStack and Zabbix.

+2. Make sure that all iaas templates has field "os".

-2. Run migration command with "dry-run" option to test data migration:
+3. Run migration command with "dry-run" option to test data migration:

    .. code-block:: bash

        nodeconductor iaas2openstack --dry-run

-3. Run migration command without "dry-run" option:
+4. Run migration command without "dry-run" option:

    .. code-block:: bash

        nodeconductor iaas2openstack

-4. From version 0.96.0 NodeConductor creates Zabbix Host and ITService for each created instance automatically.
+5. From version 0.96.0 NodeConductor creates Zabbix Host and ITService for each created instance automatically.
    To prevent conflicts with template groups creation we need to make sure that there is no templates that creates Host or ITService.